Houston concert deaths spur calls for independent review - NewsBreak

 “All of the information we have available to put out at this time has been placed out on Twitter,” Silva said.

-The police department’s probe would be separate from any independent investigation ordered by County Judge Lina Hidalgo, Harris County’s top elected official, according to Rafael Maitre, a spokesman for the judge’s office.
-Hidalgo hasn’t decided who would conduct such an independent review or how it would be done, Maitre said Monday.
+The police department's probe would be separate from any independent investigation ordered by County Judge Lina Hidalgo, Harris County’s top elected official, according to Rafael Lemaitre, a spokesman for the county judge's office.
+Hidalgo hasn't decided who would conduct such an independent review or how it would be done, Lemaitre said Monday.

-Key questions remained unanswered after the Astroworld festival at county-owned NRG Park.
-Some of the lingering questions involve what the Houston police and fire departments did before, during and after a crowd surged toward the stage, killing eight people and injuring dozens of others.
-Others center on the actions of event organizers.
+Key questions remained unanswered after the Astroworld festival at the Harris County-owned NRG Park.
+Some of the lingering questions involve what the Houston police and fire departments did before, during and after a crowd surged toward the stage, killing eight people and injuring may more, with over 300 people treated on site and at least 13 others hospitalized.
+Other questions center on the actions of event organizers.

 Officials with the Houston police and fire departments have said that part of their investigation will include reviewing whether the concert promoter and others behind the festival adhered to the plans that were submitted for the event.

-Note: This story has been updated to correct the name of the county judge’s spokesman to Rafael Lemaitre, not Maitre.